 Our specialist asbestos team at Hodge Jones & Allen regularly deal with lung cancer cases which have nothing to do with smoking but everything to do with asbestos exposure at work many years ago.

 Asbestos Exposure and Lung Cancer

-It is assumed by most people that if someone develops lung cancer, then it must have been caused by their smoking.
-However, if someone is diagnosed with lung cancer they should also consider whether they have previously been exposed to asbestos at work.
+It is generally assumed that if someone develops lung cancer, it must have been due to their smoking.
+However, if someone is diagnosed with lung cancer they should also consider whether they have previously been exposed to asbestos dust at work.
 Of the 44,000 new cases of lung cancer diagnosed each year, a proportion of those will be due to asbestos exposure, even if the victim has a smoking history.

-If someone has suffered a high level of exposure to asbestos at work, it may be possible to link that exposure to asbestos to the development of the lung cancer.
+If someone has suffered a high level of exposure to asbestos at work, it may be possible to link that exposure to asbestos dust and fibres to the development of lung cancer.
 If that link can be made, then the lung cancer sufferer can access, with our specialist help and advice, DWP benefits and even compensation and non-NHS funded treatment.

-This is the first lung cancer awareness month which has taken place during the Covid-19 pandemic.
-Research has shown that since the pandemic began, people have been understandably worried and reluctant to seek early medical help if they start to develop symptoms such as a cough or breathlessness and those worries are likely to be compounded in the middle of a pandemic.
-These are typical symptoms for many medical conditions, including lung cancer and also mesothelioma.
+This is the second World Cancer Day which has taken place during the Covid-19 pandemic.
+Research has shown that since the pandemic began, people have been understandably worried and reluctant to seek early medical help if they develop symptoms such as a cough or breathlessness.
+After all, these are symptoms related to Covid-19 and a variety of other medical conditions, including lung cancer and mesothelioma.
 We would urge anyone who is suffering from such symptoms to contact their GP for advice.
 Early diagnosis of lung cancer or mesothelioma will give the sufferer more options in terms of treatment, even during the restrictions of Covid-19.

 On this World Cancer Day we would also like to raise awareness that lung cancer isn’t just caused by smoking.
 It is a very real fact that lung cancer can also be caused by exposure to asbestos.